Entrepreneurs aren't just born — they're made. UND's Middleton School of Entrepreneurship

 Choose from a wide range of electives as you tailor your education to match your goals.

 Earn scholarships!
-In 2020, the School of Entrepreneurship & Management awarded over
+The School of Entrepreneurship & Management recently awarded over

 Entrepreneurship alums who are employed or in grad school